 When intervention is necessary, our team provides intensive casework services to older adults and their families.
-Our Elder-at-Risk program evaluates self-neglect situations, when an elder is having difficulty maintaining their independence at home.
+Our Protective Services staff also evaluate self-neglect situations, when an elder is having difficulty maintaining their independence at home.
 Help is available 24 hours a day through the state’s Elder Abuse Hotline: 1-800-922-2275.
 All referrals are treated confidentially—we never disclose who requested help for an elder—and unless there are questions about competency or outside pressure, individuals can always decline help.

 Reporting Elder Abuse: 1-800-922-2275

 If you suspect that an older adult is being mistreated or is neglecting their own care, you should immediately report your suspicions.
 Some people—like first responders, medical professionals, and social workers—are mandated reporters, but anyone can and should report suspicions of elder abuse.
 Except in rare cases, when referral to the District Attorney is necessary or as requested through court orders, the identity of the reporter is always kept confidential.

 The state’s Executive Office of Elder Affairs staffs an Elder Abuse Hotline to simplify the process for reporting.
 All calls (day or night, 7 days a week) go directly to the Massachusetts-based call center (1-800-922-2275) regardless of the where the reporter or the elder lives.
 While the initial intake is centralized, all reports are referred to, and handled by, local Protective Services agencies like GLSS for screening, investigation, and service planning.

 For complete information on how to file an elder abuse report and to take the first step, please go here: https://www.mass.gov/how-to/report-elder-abuse